 The National Student Loan Data System lets you access your federal student aid records and inquire about the status of loans and grants you have already received.

-You may be eligible for free help with your income tax return taxes and free electronic filing of your tax return.
+You may be eligible for free electronic filing of your tax return.
 You can get a copy of your credit report absolutely free (with no fees ever) under a federal law that requires credit reporting companies to give it you.
 For personal advice see your financial aid office (many offer financial literacy programs), take a personal finance class, or contact the National Foundation of Credit Counseling to find a reputable counselor near you.